Macondo Writers Workshop: History

-Macondo began over twenty years ago when author Sandra Cisneros gathered a group of writers, artists, scholars, and activists around her dining table in her King William home to meet informally for rigorous writing workshops.
+Macondo began over thirty years ago when author Sandra Cisneros gathered a group of writers, artists, scholars, and activists around her dining table in her King William home to meet informally for rigorous writing workshops.
 Under the direction of Cisneros, and during its brief time at the Guadalupe Cultural Arts Center, membership grew significantly.
 As such, Macondo has very established traditions and expectations that include a rigorous application process aimed at professional writers of all genres, and the "Compassionate Code of Conduct," a document drafted by a group of past Macondistas outlining the principles and ethics that govern our organization.
 Macondo has over two hundred lifetime members, many of whom have been with the association from the beginning and who continue to receive support from the Macondo community.
 Macondo has grown and solidified itself as a space of intense artistic and cultural creativity where writers, artists, thinkers, scholars, and critics can come together and inspire and challenge one another in order to incite change in our respective communities.